 What Are The Symptoms Of HIV In Children?

-The symptoms of HIV are similar to those of a common viral infection.
-They can be classified into mild, moderate, and severe, as explained in the table below (3):
+The symptoms of HIV can be classified into mild, moderate, and severe, as explained in the following table (3):

 |Swelling of the parotid gland (the salivary gland in the front of the ears)||Oral thrush lasting for more than two months||Yeast infection in the digestive tract or lungs|